NirajNandoe/Fintech-Assignment-2/README.md

 2. Simulate the payment
     - Choose the currency the customer will pay in.
     - See the chosen conversion path between providers, stablecoins, rates and the fees.
     - The payment is settled via a simulated smart contract, which is visible in the UI.
+    - PLEASE NOTE: Simulating the payment requires pressing the simulate buttin twice.
 3. After payment settlement
     - Download the PDF of the invoice.
     - Email the proof of payment to the customer.